JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

     ./synapse_pipeline.nf --pipeline presynaptic_n1_to_postsynaptic_n2 [arguments]

 See the [schematic of Workflow B](#synapse-prediction) above.
 This workflow requires a presynaptic channel, a postsynaptic channel, and a neuron mask channel.
+It is designed to analyze postsynaptic data that is genetically restricted to identified neurons, but can be utilized in other ways.
 This workflow:

-When pre/postsynaptic sites are expressed in a neuron-specific manner, e.g. through the use of driver line, this workflow can:
-1) segment presynaptic and postsynaptic channels
+1) detects presynaptic and postsynaptic sites using a 3D U-Net convolutional neural network
-2) identify presynaptic that colocalizes with neuron channel ("neuron 1 presynaptic")
+2) runs post-processing steps on the presynaptic channel result (image closing, watershed segmentation and a size filter) and identifies post-processed presynaptic sites that colocalize with neuron 1
-3) identify postsynaptic that colocalizes with neuron 1 presynaptic
+3) runs post-processing steps on the postsynaptic channel result (image closing, watershed segmentation and a size filter) and identifies connections as post-processed postsynaptic sites that colocalize with neuron 1 presynaptic sites
-4) identify neuron 1 presynaptic that colocalizes with neuron 2 postsynaptic
+4) identifies presynpatic sites that colocalize with stage 3 results

 This workflow depends on masked neuron channels obtained with one of the [Neuron Segmentation Workflows](NeuronSegmentation.md).